 Kidnapping is a serious offense that may result in a felony charge.
 The penalties for aggravated kidnapping heavily lean on intent, so a sturdy legal defense is necessary.
 It is crucial that you remain silent with law enforcement and seek advice from a criminal defense attorney.

-Having a plan is a simple as submitting an online contact form or dialing (972) 233-5700.
+Having a plan is as simple as submitting an online contact form or dialing (972) 233-5700.
 Do not let this charge take over your life.
-Contact the attorneys at The Law Offices of Richard C. McConathy today.
+Contact the attorneys at the Law Offices of Richard C. McConathy today.